BabylonJS/Documentation/content/start/chap2/viewer2.md

 [Example Viewer - Village](/webpages/page4.html) adjusting the camera

-When you are when developing a web game or app you probably want more flexibility than the Viewer can give.
+When you are developing a web game or app you probably want more flexibility than the Viewer can give.
 Let's take another look at using the HTML template.